muesugi/yelp-mealpal/README.md

 Just download it, and then <a href="">add as unpacked extension in chrome</a>

 ## How it works
 I set up a hobby nodejs backend for this project (separate repo), so this extension uses responses from this backend.
-The backend makes calls to Yelp Fusion API, and caches these calls for three hours.
+Note that while the backend makes calls to Yelp Fusion API, since there's a daily limit of 5k calls to the API and every business rating find takes 2 calls, the backend caches these calls.
+Per Fusion docs, no data will ever be older than 24 hours!